hoffmangroup/genomedata/doc/genomedata.rst

 -------------------

 This command adds the provided sequence files to the specified genomedatadir, creating it if it does not already exist.
+Sequence files should be in
-Gaps of >= 100,000 base pairs (specified as :option:`gap-length`) in the reference sequence, are used to divide the sequence into supercontigs.
+|sequence file formats| format.
+Gaps of >= 100,000 base pairs
+(specified as :option:`gap-length`) in the reference sequence, are used to divide the sequence into supercontigs.

 ::